 IPVanish is our number 1 overall rated VPN.
 They offer the perfect combination of price, speed, servers, privacy, and software.
-As an added bonus, they are the streamers dream service with a best in class firestick app that typically connects in less than a second.
+As an added bonus, they are the streamers dream service with a best-in-class firestick app that typically connects in less than a second.
 When you compare this to other services that can take 15+ seconds to connect, it’s remarkable what they have done.
-The service is 100% zero log too for maximum privacy.
-The companies origins date back to a Usenet company.
+The service is 100% zero logs too for maximum privacy.
+The company origins date back to a Usenet company.
 If you know Usenet, you know they know privacy.
-Let’s dig in to some of the other details for this review.
+Let’s dig into some of the other details for this review.

 The prices for IPVanish are:

 As with most VPN’s, there is a considerable cost saving if you increase the duration of the plan you buy.
 There is a 35% cost savings on the annual plan versus paying monthly.

 Many people sign up for VPN’s for short durations while traveling or to watch a specific geographically restricted event and then cancel.
 VPN providers hope to show these limited users that the use cases are broad enough that buying the longer duration makes the most sense.